dylan-hackers/mindy/documentation/source/transcendentals.rst

    :description:

      Returns the arc tangent of its argument.
 The floating point precision of the result is given by the precision of *x*.
-The result is a single-float if *x* is an integer.

    :seealso: